BabiDoo/BabiDoo/README.md

  Hello, there! :sparkles:

   ---
-  > So, everything I write is a story, and inside my mind, there's a complex and bustling world that I can't ignore.
+  > So, everything I write is a story and inside my mind, there's a complex and bustling world that I can't ignore.

   — BabiDoo